YumikaFukuyama/AI-2025-EMI/week3_What_is_GAI2.md

 ***
 ### 5. AI-Generated Social Media Content
 ***"Write an engaging Instagram post about Grace is studying ‘AI Journey’ course at Chung Hua University (CHU) in Taiwan, including hashtags and emojis."***
-🚀📚 Meet Grace, an ambitious student at Chung Hua University (CHU) in Taiwan, diving deep into the world of Artificial Intelligence with her ‘AI Journey’ course!
+<br>🚀📚 Meet Grace, an ambitious student at Chung Hua University (CHU) in Taiwan, diving deep into the world of Artificial Intelligence with her ‘AI Journey’ course!
 <br>🤖✨ She's exploring cutting-edge technology, learning to shape the future, and making her mark in the tech world.
 From coding to AI innovations, Grace is on an exciting path to becoming an AI expert.
 <br>🌟Keep an eye on her journey as she continues to grow and make a difference in the world of AI! 💡🌍
 <br>#AIJourney #TechSavvy #ChungHuaUniversity #AI #FutureTech #StudentLife #Innovation #Learning #ArtificialIntelligence #Taiwan #DreamBig #WomenInTech #STEM 🌱🚀